Andy Hawthorne: Christian work

 In 2018, Hawthorne was a key figure in launching Advance 2020, a coordinated campaign by Christian ministries to deliver a major evangelistic push in the UK in 2020.
 Speaking about the campaign, he said, ‘I felt like we need to see a multiplication of the evangelist gift, but also in Isaiah 60 it says, "assemble my people," and I felt like we need to start going big again.’

-In 2022, Andy Hawthorne and The Message Trust partnered with the Luis Palau Association for a second time to put on Festival Manchester.
+In 2022, Hawthorne and The Message Trust partnered with the Luis Palau Association for a second time to put on Festival Manchester.
 Having originally held a mission in 2003, they decided to go again coming out of the Covid-19 pandemic.
 In the summer of 2022, Festival Manchester 2022 headed into schools, communities, ran thousands of hours of social action projects, before hosting a weekend festival in Wythenshawe Park in July.
 The weekend saw over 65,000 people attend.